• Skip to primary navigation

 1. Drain a can of chickpeas and reserve the liquid.

 2. Cook dry chickpeas and reserve the leftover cooking liquid.
-In this option, the aquafaba can be too thin and need to be cooked down and reduced.
-I find the liquid from can chickpeas to be more reliable.
+In this option, the aquafaba can be too thin and must be cooked down and reduced.
+I find the liquid from canned chickpeas to be more reliable.

 The aquafaba also freezes really well.
 Once you reserve the liquid from a can of chickpeas, portion it out into ice cube trays, then freeze.
-Once frozen they can be placed into a freezer-safe bag or a freezer-safe container.
-When you’re ready to use just thaw and use.
+Once frozen they can be placed into a freezer-safe bag or container.
+When you’re ready to use, simply thaw.

 Aquafaba can sometimes be used as a replacement for oil, like in my oil-free granola.